mbutler808/macroevolution2024/discussions/2024-02-27-heterochrony/README.md

 2. From the most general forms the less general are developed, and so on, until finally the most special arises.
 3. Every embryo of a given animal form, instead of passing through the other forms, rather becomes separated from them.
 4. Fundamentally, therefore, the embryo of a higher form never resembles any other form, but only its embryo.

+__Haeckelʻs Biogenetic law (1866)__ "Ontogeny recapitulates phylogeny"
+- Coined the term "heterochrony" to indicate deviations from the Biogenetic law.

 __SJ Gould (1977)__ "Ontogeny and Phylogeny"
 - Argues that you can get punctuated change through evolutionary changes in development "Saltational change"